 You might recognize suspicious events when you see them, a general sign that something’s not right and your computer or internet browsing is not operating as it should.

 More specifically, you might have been hacked if:

-- Google searches are redirecting to sites you didn’t intend to visit.
+- Google searches redirect you to sites you didn’t intend to visit.

 - There’s been an installation of an app that you’re unfamiliar with.

 - You’re seeing suspicious pop-up ads, such as fake antivirus warnings.
 (Please do not click on these, by the way!)

 - People on your email contact lists receive social media invites you didn’t send.

 - Your computer slows down or freezes.